The Victorian Government is standardising household waste and recycling services statewide

 The consultation was open from Monday 12 February to Tuesday 30 April 2024.

-Council will review the consultation contributions and will discuss an outcome at the June Scheduled Council Meeting on Wednesday 26 June 2024.
+Council reviewed the consultation contributions and discussthe findings at the June Scheduled Council Meeting on Wednesday 26 June 2024.

 Moira Shire's Kerbside Collection Options